-The ARD is the common date on which all MDS observation periods end.
+The ARD is the common date on which all minimum data set (MDS) observation periods end.
 The ARD is the last day of the MDS observation period and controls what care and services are captured on the MDS assessment.
 Anything that happens after the ARD will not be captured on that MDS.
 The ARD is located on the MDS 2.0, Section A3a.